Tiziana La Melia: Early life

 Tiziana La Melia was born in Palermo, Italy, which is located on the major island of Sicily.
 Her family relocated to rural Winfield, British Columbia, in the Syilx Okanagan territories of Canada, when she was still a young girl.
 Having grown up within the context of a multi-lingual family newly settling in Canada, La Melia began her creative endeavours from this very young age.
 Inspiration for a growing imagination found her in the form of a fascination with the quotidian.
 Creativity, for La Melia, came from observing everyday occurrences.
-In a statement from La Melia in an interview with Jacqueline Ross in 2013, she reveals that growing up in a bilingual home let her notice the slippages of language – that is the playfulness of puns or inventive cross-lingual jokes.
+In a statement from La Melia in an interview with Jacquelyn Ross in 2013, she reveals that growing up in a bilingual home let her notice the slippages of language – that is the playfulness of puns or inventive cross-lingual jokes.
 These instances became an inspiration to incorporate the use of limitations in language within her artistic practise later in life.

 Education

 For post-secondary education, La Melia has attended both Simon Fraser University and Emily Carr University of Art + Design (formerly Emily Carr Institute of Art + Design).
 These institutions are both located in Vancouver, Canada.
-In 2008, she received a Bachelor’s degree in Fine Arts from Emily Carr.
+In 2008, she received a bachelor's degree in Fine Arts from Emily Carr.
 After this was achieved, La Melia relocated to Guelph, Ontario, to pursue a graduate degree in Studio Art.
 There, she spent time developing her interdisciplinary practise at the graduate level.
-In 2011, La Melia received a Master’s degree in Fine Art, specializing in Studio Art from the University of Guelph.
+In 2011, La Melia received a master's degree in Fine Art, specializing in Studio Art from the University of Guelph.

 Exhibitions

 The Eyelash and the Monochrome (exhibition)

 The Eyelash and the Monochrome shares a title with the 2018 text published by Talonbooks in Vancouver.
 The 2014 exhibition acted as a starting point for the text to be written, as it references many of the same multi-faceted themes such as Greek tragedy, teenage obsessions, the writings of Joyce Carol Oates, Mark Twain, Gertrude Stein or Yvonne Rainer.
-The act and object of writing is often folded into La Melia’s artistic practice.
+The act and object of writing is often folded into La Melia's artistic practice.
 For example, the titles of artworks are often lines from poems, drafts, or plays.
 Sculptures are the remnants of performances, walls are pages, paintings are also windows, and windows are doors.
 The work in this show functionally blurs the boundaries between artistic media, collapsing the historical hierarchies between them.
-Instead, La Melia’s exhibition cohesively glues together histories of the artist's life; including the imagined parts of it.
+Instead, La Melia's exhibition cohesively glues together histories of the artist's life; including the imagined parts of it.
 As the title of the show and book suggests, La Melia is thinking about the presence of absence, and what nuances may spring from these interstitial spaces.